jina-ai/jina/docs/fundamentals/flow/flow-api.md

 # Flow API

 **Flow** ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.
 Every `Flow` provides an API to receive requests over the network.
 Supported protocols are gRPC, HTTP and websockets.

-We recommend to use gRPC for the best performance, which is also the default protocol.
-Requests can be send via the Jina Python Client or separate clients like Curl.
-Flow streamlines and scales Executors.

 ````{tab} gRPC